alistairstead/talks/composable-magento/composable-magento.md

 dependencies of dependencies.

 ^ One of the problems we as Magento developers faces was that Magento 1 shipped with a non standard and easily extensible autoloader so any opportunity to load or use these packages was not going to be an easy journey.
+Code was loaded via lib or a code pool.
+Composer only knows about loading content from src.

+^ Welcome to composer-hackathon project.
+This was a massive step forward in the composer Magento history.
+Based on this work and the foudning work by Modman we now had a reliabel way to install Magento 1 modules in a reliable way.

+^ Note problems on modules not being composable ?
 ---

 ### Interfaces